 Project status: on-going

-The achieved results, presented in the reports on individual cooperatives that participated in the study, have also allowed the cooperatives to meet the regulatory requirements for monitoring stress and to consider the strengths and weaknesses of their human resource management policies.
+The achieved results, presented in the reports on the individual cooperatives that participated in the study, have also allowed the cooperatives to meet the regulatory requirements for stress monitoring and to consider the strengths and weaknesses of their human resource management policies.
 For example, they have highlighted how the activity sector and the policies for promoting active participation by the workers are fundamental elements for a better perception of work quality and well-being.
-They have also shown that at the same time, it is important for cooperatives to ensure their workers feel involved in an organization whose history and objectives are different from an ordinary business.
+They have also shown that, at the same time, it is important for cooperatives to ensure that their workers feel involved in an organization whose history and objectives are different from an ordinary business.

 Tortia, E.,C., Albanese, M., Navarra, C., (2014), “Employer moral hazard and wage rigidity.
 The case of worker owned and investor owned firms”, in International review of Law and Economics, Impact factor 0.476.

 Borzaga C e Depedri S. (2013) “When social enterprises do it better: efficiency and efficacy of work integration in Italian social cooperatives”, in Denny S and Simmon F. (edited by) Social Enterpsies – Accountability and evaluation around the world, Routledge, pp.85-101